Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability

 \section{Conclusion}

 We have shown that the traditional i.i.d. framework for causal discovery is most naturally and more powerfully understood as exchangeable.
+This was first substantiated with the proposal of a new hierarchical and exchangeable causal model that simultaneously adheres to the Causal de Finetti's theorem, while enabling a deeper interpretation of the possibilities behind this approach.
+Specifically, the proposed model takes into consideration uncertainty regarding both the causal mechanism and the distribution of inner latent variables.
+Explicitly modelling these uncertainties is crucial to obtain a fairer description of the complexities of the real world.
+This argument is further supported by gathering inspiration from the neighbouring domain of causal inference, while an analysis of the T\"ubingen dataset heavily suggests a high number of unknown distributions of plausible latent variables.

-This was first substantiated through both conceptual and practical arguments (notably, the canonical real‑world benchmark, the Tübingen cause–effect pairs, aligns better with exchangeability than strict i.i.d.).
-Afterwards, to make these ideas more concrete, we introduced a novel synthetic dataset that enforces only exchangeability—eschewing stronger i.i.d. constraints—and showed that its statistical properties align more closely with the Tübingen data than any prior synthetic benchmark.
+Afterwards, to make these ideas more concrete, we introduced a novel synthetic dataset that enforces only exchangeability—eschewing stronger i.i.d. constraints—and showed that its statistical properties align more closely with the Tübingen dataset than any prior synthetic benchmark.
 Complementing the dataset, we presented a neural‑network–based causal‑discovery algorithm trained solely on our exchangeable examples.
 This model performs similarly to other relevant and current methods on real‑world data, demonstrating the viability of an exchangeability‑only approach.
 Even though the broader implications of adopting exchangeability in causal‑discovery practice remain open to be fully explored, this work opens the door to novel dependencies, structures, and methodologies that more accurately reflect the complexities of real‑world data.